Code-Institute-Submissions/healygi-battleships_MayResub/README.md

 # Credits
 - Code Institue for the deloyment terminal.
-- My Mentor for his much valued time and help with understanding Python better.
+- My Mentor for his much valued time and help with understanding Python.
 - Code Insitute Tutor Support for help and guidance with my project.
 - Slackover flow